Justin Smoak turns 36 today.

-Justin came to the Jays selected off waivers in late October of 2014.
+Justin came to the Jays off waivers in late October 2014.
 We were less than thrilled.
-However, we soon forgot about it because we traded for Marco Estrada and Josh Donaldson next month.
+However, we soon forgot about it because we traded for Marco Estrada and Josh Donaldson the next month.

-We would decline his option and non-tender Smoak and then sign him as a free agent for 1-year and $1 million.
+We would decline his option and non-tender Smoak and then sign him as a free agent for one year and $1 million.

 He was not great in 2015, hitting .226/.299/.470 with 18 home runs, splitting time with Chris Colabello at first base.

 In 2016, MLB suspended Colabello for using PEDs, which thankfully ended the continuous debate about who should play first.
 Not that Smoak earned the job by his play, hitting just .217/.314/.391 with 14 home runs.